MKiyoaki/BSCS-Lecture-Notes/docs/year2/5ccs2fc2/re.md

   - The Halting Problem - Prove something is undecidable by *contradiction*

     > Can swap to Accept or Reject Problem
+    >
+    > 1. Assume there is a decidable algorithm for the problem
+    > 2. Construct another method that is totally opposite to the original method, and accept the original problem as input
+    > 3. Prove that there is a contradiction

 #### 3. Some Definitions